407th Air Refueling Squadron: Piston engine tanker operations

 The second predecessor of the squadron was activated as the 407th Air Refueling Squadron at Great Falls Air Force Base, Montana in December 1953 as an element of the 407th Strategic Fighter Wing, as the 407th Wing prepared for the transfer of Great Falls to Strategic Air Command (SAC) from Military Air Transport Service.
 Wing elements were not fully manned and it was June 1954 before the wing's flying units became fully operational.
 The squadron was equipped with Boeing KB-29 Superfortress tankers to refuel the 407th Wing's Republic F-84F Thunderstreak escort fighters.
 It participated in exercises and deployed crews and aircraft to various parts of the world.
 From August to November 1954, it deployed with the 407th Wing to Misawa Air Base, Japan to provide air defense of northern Japan.

 KC-97 of the 4061st Air Refueling Wing at Malmstrom AFB (Note: Aircraft is Boeing KC-97G-21-BO Stratofreighter "City of Great Falls", serial 52-838.
 Transferred to the Arizona Air National Guard, then to the Military Aircraft Storage and Disposal Center on 6 October 1972.)

-In 1957, SAC's strategic fighter wings were inactivated or transferred tp Tactical Air Command (TAC) The 407th Wing inactivated on 1 July, and SAC formed the 4061st Air Refueling Wing to run Malmstrom (as Great Falls was now called) and command the 407th and 97th Air Refueling Squadrons there.
+In 1957, SAC's strategic fighter wings were inactivated or transferred to the Tactical Air Command (TAC) The 407th Wing inactivated on 1 July, and SAC formed the 4061st Air Refueling Wing to run Malmstrom (as Great Falls was now called) and command the 407th and 97th Air Refueling Squadrons there.
 The squadron mission now focused on refueling strategic bombers, and it converted to Boeing KC-97 Stratofreighters, continuing exercise support for SAC and deployments, including to Anderson Air Force Base, Guam, Elmendorf Air Force Base, Alaska and Royal Canadian Air Force bases in Canada.
 Deployments included Operation Reflex, which placed KC-97s and Boeing B-47 Stratojets at overseas bases closer to the Soviet Union for 90 day periods, although individuals rotated back to home bases during unit Reflex deployments The percentage of SAC planes on alert gradually grew over the next three years to reach its goal of one third of SAC’s force on alert by 1960.
 Malmstrom was becoming a missile base with early model Minuteman missiles.
 Plans were made to transfer the squadron to Ellsworth Air Force Base, South Dakota, but they were cancelled and the squadron and its parent wing were inactivated on 15 July 1961.